You create a better criminal justice system.

 Supply Justice creates a personal approach to support the US criminal justice system.

 The way we do that is to offer you ongoing opportunities to engage with people, products, and experiences with the common denominator creating a better criminal justice system.
-From judges to the incarcerated, from curating artwork to meeting influencers, from networking to buying one-of-a-kind artwork, we listen.
+From judges to the incarcerated, from curating artwork to meeting influencers, from networking to buying original artwork, we listen.

 This is your community.
 The goal is to make your personal justice impact.